-More traditional financial considerations include planning to ensure that a family will have sufficient funds for a comfortable retirement, investing in assets that will provide for appreciation and minimize income tax liability, and consolidating assets to minimize the cost and effort of overseeing a diverse portfolio and have flexibility to adapt plans in light of changes in family needs and tax laws.
-These issues are best addressed with a competent and knowledgeable financial professional who understands the importance of proper planning for individuals with disabilities and their families and understands the reality that developing an appropriate future care plan is a team effort
+More traditional financial considerations include planning to ensure that a family will have sufficient funds for a comfortable retirement, investing in assets that will provide for appreciation and minimize income tax liability, and consolidating assets to minimize the cost and effort of overseeing a diverse portfolio while having flexibility to adapt plans to meet the changes in family needs and tax laws.
+These issues are best addressed by a competent and knowledgeable financial professional who understands the importance of proper planning for individuals with disabilities and their families and understands the reality that developing an appropriate future care plan is a team effort

-C. New in 2023 - Retirement Plans
+C. Retirement Plans

 Many parents who have a child with special needs have a good portion of their wealth in retirement plans.
 The SECURE Act 2.0 signed into law in late 2022, altered rules for money that is saved and withdrawn from retirement accounts.
-Effective in 2023, the age when required minimum distributions (RMDs) increased to 73 from 72.
+Effective in 2023, the required minimum distribution (RMD) age increased from 72 to 73.
 This is an update to the SECURE ACT first enacted in 2020, which made significant changes to the rules about payout of benefits after the primary beneficiary (the retirement plan owner) dies; the most significant being that beneficiaries are required to take benefits over a 10-year period, not their lifetime.